 This method involves accessing motherboard settings and changing firmware settings, so you should only do it if you can’t find a TPM chip using other methods and you truly know what you’re doing.
 If the TPM is disabled, this will allow you to find it and enable it.

-Microsoft requires TPM chips for PCs to run Windows 11.
-Apple uses a similar chip called T2, but TPMs are exclusive to PCs.
+Microsoft requires TPM 2.0 for Windows 11 installations.
+This ensures secure boot and credential protection on PCs, similar to Apple’s T2 chip on Macs.
 Given that Windows is the most common operating system and has implemented a TPM requirement for its newest version, Windows operating systems and TPMs go hand in hand.

 Can you run Linux with a TPM?